Bladensburg Road Line: Better Bus Redesign

 In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.

 In April 2023, WMATA launched its Draft Visionary Network.
 As part of the drafts, WMATA proposed to extend the B2 from Mount Rainier Terminal to operate to West Hyattsville station via 38th Avenue and Hamilton Street as Route DC114.
 The proposed route would still operate between Anacostia station and Mount Rainier Terminal, but was also changed to operate along 17th Street SE, 19th Street SE, Stadium–Armory station, Potomac Avenue SE, 11th Street SE, and Martin Luther King Jr. Avenue.
 Service along 14th Street SE and 15th Street SE was replaced by the proposed Route DC219, which operated between Fort Lincoln and L'Enfant Plaza station, while service along Minnesota Avenue SE, and W Street SE was replaced by the proposed Route DC117, which operates between Navy Yard–Ballpark station and Capitol Heights station.
 Service along Pennsylvania Avenue SE and East Capitol Street SE was replaced by other Metrobus Routes.

 During WMATA's Revised Draft Visionary Network, WMATA renamed the DC114 to Route C41, keeping its same routing between Anacostia station and Mount Rainier Terminal, and had every other trip terminate continue to West Hyattsville station.
 Route DC219 was renamed to Route D39 and would also keep its same routing, but was dropped during the proposals.
 The C41 changes were then proposed during WMATA's 2025 Proposed Network.

-During the proposals, Route C41 was changed again to have service restored along 14th Street SE, 15th Street SE, and East Capitol Street SE, with the rest of the C41 routing being unchanged.
+During the proposals, Route C41 was changed again to have service restored along 14th Street SE, 15th Street SE, and East Capitol Street NE/SE, with the rest of the C41 routing being unchanged.

 On November 21, 2024, WMATA approved its Better Bus Redesign Network.

-As part of WMATA's Better Bus Redesign beginning on June 29, 2025, the B2 was modified to no longer have service along Pennsylvania Avenue SE, Minnesota Avenue SE, or instead operate along the Sousa Bridge.
-Instead, the B2 operated along 11th Street SE via the 11th Street Bridge from Anacostia before turning onto Potomac Avenue SE, before following the current B2 routing.
-Every other trip was extended to West Hyattsville station via 38th Avenue and Hamilton Street, partially replacing the former F1.
+As part of WMATA's Better Bus Redesign beginning on June 29, 2025, the B2 was modified to no longer have service along Pennsylvania Avenue SE, Minnesota Avenue SE, or operate along the Sousa Bridge.
+Instead, the B2 operates along 11th Street SE via the 11th Street Bridge from Anacostia before turning onto Potomac Avenue SE, before following the current B2 routing.
+Every other daytime and all late night trips was extended from Mount Rainier Terminal to West Hyattsville station via 38th Avenue and Hamilton Street, partially replacing the former F1.
 The line was renamed to the C41.